cern-it-efp/EOSC-Testsuite/docs/index.rst

 .. include:: ../README.rst
    :end-before: header-end

-Please find the the repository |repo|.
+Please find |repo| the repository hosting the source code of this tool.

 .. |repo| raw:: html